AKUINO/LoRanne/README.md

 	  * encoded on one byte
   * "TO" (for sensors, id of central node; for central node, 255 for broadcast?)
 	  * encoded on one byte
+  * "ID", for a given "FROM"-"TO" combination, is a sequence ID of the message: it allows the receiver to detect it has missed messages (and take action to correct this situation if needed)
+  * "FLAGS" specifies the type of message: sensor data, actuator (register) setting, retransmission request (messages missed by receiver, the receiver signals which ID are missing)
-* Data message: sequence of key-value pairs with our proposed encoding:
+* Data message: a 32 bits timestamp followed by a sequence of key-value pairs with our proposed encoding:
   * key: 5 bits (sensor id 0 to 31) (higher bits of 1st byte).
 A key may appear in multiple key-value pairs (array of values)
   * value encoding format: 3 bits (0 to 7) in the same byte (lower bits)
   * 0: value is zero